-5.6.2 Whilst these requirements are in place to ensure the safety of the Council's investments it does present an operational difficulty for managing short term (up to one week) funds as these types of accounts are only available from major banks.
+- If forward deposits are to be made, the forward period plus the deal period will not exceed one year in aggregate. - 6.6.2 Whilst these requirements are in place to ensure the safety of the Council's investments it does present an operational difficulty for managing short term (up to one week) funds as these types of accounts are only available from major banks.
 The following criteria are proposed for investment accounts for balances held for up to seven days.

+Minimum 'High' Credit Criteria Limits

+On Call accounts Short-term F1, Long-term £20M total

+A investment per

-Minimum 'High' Credit Criteria Limits On Call accounts Short-term F1, Long-term £20M total investment per Individual C, Support 1 Counterparty Term deposits - maximum of 7 days Short-term F1, Long-term A Individual C, Support 1 £20M total investment per Counterparty
+Individual C, Support 1 Counterparty

+Term deposits - maximum of 7 Short-term F1, Long-term £20M total

+days A investment per

+Individual C, Support 1 Counterparty

-5.7 Accounting treatment of investments
+6.7 Accounting treatment of investments